CU-SRL/SRL_cFS/README.md

 **NOTE: Development and Compilation of cFS MUST happen on a linux system, however files can be edited and viewed on a seperate system whether that be Windows, Mac OS, or Linux**

+**NOTE: Firewall on the development system must be disabled to allow comms from the ground station in / comms out.**

 ### Team Members
 * [Lyon Foster](https://github.com/LyonFoster "LyonFoster")
 * [Jason Popich](https://github.com/japopich "japopich")